hendrikmaus/drafter-php/README.md

 Drafter-php allows you to use use the [drafter](https://github.com/apiaryio/drafter) API Blueprint Parser harness with your PHP application.

-In a nutshell: you can convert [API Blueprint](http://apiblueprint.org/) files to [refract] Abstract Syntax Trees in JSON or YAML format.
+In a nutshell: you can convert [API Blueprint](http://apiblueprint.org/) files to parse result.

 [API Blueprint](http://apiblueprint.org/) is a webservice documentation language built on top of [Markdown](https://en.wikipedia.org/wiki/Markdown).